developmentseed/eoAPI/docs/src/deployment.md

 **Helm Installation**

-Once you have a k8s cluster set up you can `helm install` eoAPI as follows
+Once you have a k8s cluster set up, you can `helm install` eoAPI as follows

 1. `helm install` from this repo's `helm-chart/` folder: